deas/csr-approver/README.md

   name is prefixed by the node name) \ it might then be possible to create a CSR from a node `a` (not a smart name for a node, I agree), or a node `auth`, already more plausible
-* to modify the provider-specific regex of the `kubelet-csr-approver` (requires API access or direct access to the node where the controller is running). \
+* to modify the provider-specific regex of the `csr-approver` (requires API access or direct access to the node where the controller is running). \
   however with API access, the attacker could as well also directly approve the CSR, and with full node access, the attacker could retrieve the controller's